-To begin with, Gladstones wishes to emphasize how seriously we treat patient confidentiality and privacy as a matter of course.
+To begin with, Gladstones wishes to emphasize how seriously we treat patient confidentiality and privacy.
 However, we are also able to take privacy and confidentiality to even more stringent levels should a client require us to do so.
 By this we mean that it is possible to restrict information as to the nature of a client’s addiction, even from other staff members, and counselling sessions can be structured as one-to-one meetings (day or evening), avoiding group sessions and contact with other clients and staff, either completely, or as much as possible.

 Sex addiction is a complicated problem to treat, due to the intense and often conflicting feelings that are involved in causing the addiction to occur and manifest.
 As with many other types of addictions, it is characterised by a loss of control, in this case over one’s sexual urges and behaviours.
 Sex addicts often don’t realise they have a problem as they see sex as an act of pleasure, a harmless way to relieve stress and a means of escape from the sometimes harsh reality of their lives.
 Left untreated it can destroy intimate relationships, self-respect, finances, careers, health, relationships and trust with family and friends.